dmitrii602/wmc-docs/docs/tokens/token-list.md

 This page is intended for token issuers who already have an ERC-20 contract deployed on Ethereum (L1) and would like to submit their token for bridging between Ethereum (L1) and WMTx (L3).
 WMTx uses the [Optimism Superchain token list](#) as a reference for tokens that have been deployed on WMTx.

 **_Disclaimer: WMTx does not endorse any of the tokens that are listed in the Github repository and has conducted only preliminary checks, which include automated checks listed_** [**_here_**](#)**_._**

+To learn more about the bridging process between L1 and L3, please refer to the <Link url={process.env.BRIDGE_TESTNET}>bridge itself</Link>.

 ---